 And now for the news!

-Some highlights from this month in the world of self-publishing, specifically interviews with or articles written by self-publishing authors and experts!
+Some highlights from this month in the world of self-publishing, specifically regarding publishing trends within the publishing industry, and their implications for all authors!

 As a self-publishing author, you may find it helpful to stay up-to-date on the trends and news related to the self-publishing industry.This will help you make informed decisions before, during and after the self-publishing process, which will lead to a greater self-publishing experience.
 To help you stay current on self-publishing topics, simply visit our blog every Monday to find out the hottest news.
 If you have other big news to share, please comment below.